QUICK ANSWER

 First-year reality in Kissimmee

-New agents often ask whether they can start with vacation rentals, international investors, or part-time work.
+New agents often ask whether they can start with vacation rentals, international investors, bilingual sphere, or part-time work.
 The honest answer is: sometimes, but only with a realistic system.

 Reality What to expect

-Lead generation Open houses, buyer education, team leads, investor-support tasks, relocation follow-up, and community tours are more realistic than broad investor branding.
+Lead generation Open houses, buyer education, team leads, investor-support tasks, bilingual sphere, relocation follow-up, and community tours are more realistic than broad investor branding

-Broker support Ask who reviews HOA, rental rules, property-management boundaries, investor math, CDD, financing, and international-client questions.
+Broker support Ask who reviews HOA, STR registration, TDT, property-management, investor math, CFTOD, CDD, financing, insurance, and international-client questions

 A useful first-year plan is more specific than "post on social media and wait."
 It names the lead source, weekly activity, broker support, follow-up cadence, and the exact local questions you are learning to answer safely.